reHackable/awesome-reMarkable/README.md

 Take special care if you are using a reMarkable 2:
 - There is no tool for system recovery.
 If you lose ssh access you lose access to the device.
 Write down your password.
-- The screen on rm2 and rm1 are different.
-No application drawing into rm2 screen works yet.
+- The screen on rm2 and rm1 are different. ~~No application drawing into rm2 screen works yet.~~ Check [remarkable2-framebuffer repo](https://github.com/ddvk/remarkable2-framebuffer) and [#14](https://github.com/ddvk/remarkable2-framebuffer/issues/14)

 ## Contents